 - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 8.
-Insert the new lamp into the lamp compartment and make sure it fits in the projector. - Reconnect the lamp connector and place it back into its slot to be flush with the projector.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert the new lamp into the lamp compartment and make sure it fits in the projector.

-10. Tighten the screw that secures the lamp.
+8. Tighten the screw that secures the lamp.